Weight Lifting Injuries: Preventing and Treating Common Foot Injuries for Lifters

-My Family Podiatry Team
+- My Family Podiatry Team

 Understanding the Connection Between Weight Lifting & Foot Health

 The feet serve as a foundation, absorbing the force generated from the ground up.
 They play a critical role in balancing the weight, maintaining posture, and ensuring successful execution of each lift.
 However, with the repetitive strain that weight lifting places on the feet, especially during standing or forceful movements, injuries become a real concern.
-It’s essential to recognize the connection between weightlifting foot injury and podiatry to optimise performance and prevent long-term damage.
+It’s essential to recognise the connection between weightlifting foot injury and podiatry to optimise performance and prevent long-term damage.

 Plantar Fasciitis